Midnight on the Firing Line

+"Midnight on the Firing Line" is the first episode of the first season of the science fiction television series, Babylon 5, following the pilot movie, "The Gathering".
+It first aired on January 26, 1994.
+It was notable for being the first regular television episode which used computer-generated imagery rather than physical models for its special visual effects.
+The episode also marked the beginning of the first science fiction television series where the entire series had an overarching storyline, which the writer J. Michael Straczynski described as "a novel for television".

 Title

 According to Straczynski, the title refers to his feelings about the episode and the series.
-The studio had told him, "Well, we've got a pilot, we don't know if the market will sustain more than one space SF series, no other SF series has done well lately...maybe we ought to air the pilot first, and get the ratings, before committing to a series."
-Straczynski wrote, “I knew we'd come under considerable fire, figured it was cool.“ He also mentions that the title is related to a line in a song by Harry Chapin, “…and if our future lies on the firing line, are we brave enough to see the signals and the signs…”.
+The studio had told him, "Well, we've got a pilot, we don't know if the market will sustain more than one space SF series, no other SF series has done well lately ... maybe we ought to air the pilot first, and get the ratings, before committing to a series."
+Straczynski wrote, "I knew we'd come under considerable fire, figured it was cool."
+He also mentions that the title is related to a line in a song by Harry Chapin, "and if our future lies on the firing line, are we brave enough to see the signals and the signs".